Evaluation

 John Hartley’s 7 groups to classify audiences helped me identify my products’ target audience as young adults, varying from 15 to 20 years old, preferably female, and having a strong interest in the LGBTQ+ community.
 Our products value self-expression and navigating relationships, therefore aligning with Blumer & Katz’s Uses & Gratifications theory as our audience would want to actively engage with my products if they can be entertained and feel connected to the products on an emotional level.

-As many audiences of pop and indie-rock music are familiar with the film “500 Days of Summer”, I used its iconic elevator scene as an intertextual reference to attract familiarity as well as engagement.
-In the film, Tom’s feelings were unreciprocated, which was the same as Evelyn’s in the music video.
-As seen in the image, Evelyn is in the dark lighting while Annabella and her love interest are in bright lighting, emphasizing how Evelyn has never belonged in the circle and that her narrative from the start of the music video was unreliable.
+Since many audiences of pop and indie-rock music are familiar with the film “500 Days of Summer”, I used its iconic elevator scene as an intertextual reference to attract familiarity as well as engagement.
+In the film, Tom’s feelings are unreciprocated, which is the same as Evelyn’s in the music video.

 As audience engagement works best with social media, I set up an Instagram account for my artist and made it her personal account instead of the company’s account.
 This allows for more personal content, hence making it easier for the artist to connect with her audience.
 A variety of interaction methods have been used on Evelyn’s account to push fan’s participation in the fanbase, including behind-the-scenes, Q&A with the artist, merch release, guess the film reference challenge, and giveaways.
 These types of content allow direct interaction between Evelyn and her audience, strengthening fan investment.
 This mirrors the engagement strategies of LGBTQ+ artists like Troye Sivan, who frequently host Q&A sessions discussing identity and self-expression.
 This aligns with the Uses & Gratifications Theory, as LGBTQ+ fans seek representation and validation in media.
 Furthermore, in all posts, there are #TekItbyEvelyn and #Colorburst to push Instagram’s algorithm, helping our content reach a wider range of audience.
 Once the content reaches LGBTQ+ advocates, our messages will be amplified, hence attracting more audience engagement (Two-Step Flow Model Theory).
 Based on Stuart Hall’s Reception Theory, the dominant reading of the products and Evelyn’s multifaceted image should be the power of self-acceptance and resilience in facing emotional struggles.